Visitor observing Leonardo da Vinci's machine model at the Leonardo Interactive Museum.

 Get your booking confirmed instantly

-Marvel at life-size digital reproductions of Da Vinci’s masterpieces, and learn about his life and art.
+At this museum located in Italy's heart, visitors marvel at life-size digital reproductions of Da Vinci’s masterpieces and learn about his life and art.

 Skip-the-line entry ticket to the Leonardo Da Vinci Museum